-The City will consider adoption of an Affordable Multiple Family Ordinance during FY 2003-04.
-The ordinance will provide developers with incentives to construct multiple family rental projects.
-In exchange for development incentives that would modify development standards, thereby reducing costs, developers would provide a minimum of

-10 percent of the project units at rents affordable to very low-income families.
-The proposed ordinance will be considered as part of the City's update of its General Plan.
+The City adopted a Density Bonus and Affordable Rental Housing Ordinance during FY 2006-07.
+The ordinance provides developers with incentives to construct multiple family rental projects.
+In exchange for development incentives that would modify development standards, thereby reducing costs, developers must provide a minimum of 20 percent of the project units at rents affordable to very low-income families (at or below 50% of the HUD median income).